GaloisInc/Coq-Flow-Equivalence/README.md

 > Cortadella, Jordi, Alex Kondratyev, Luciano Lavagno, and Christos P. Sotiriou.
 "Desynchronization: Synthesis of asynchronous circuits from synchronous specifications."
 IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems 25, no. 10 (2006).
 DOI 10.1109/TCAD.2005.860958.

-The formalization is presented in the paper
+Much of this formalization is presented in the paper

 > "Formal Verification of Flow Equivalence in Desynchronized Designs"

-by Jennifer Paykin, Brian Huffman, Daniel M. Zimmerman, and Peter Beerel, to appear at ASYNC 2020, Snowbird, Utah, USA.
+by Jennifer Paykin, Brian Huffman, Daniel M. Zimmerman, and Peter Beerel, in ASYNC 2020.

+The repository also contains work in progress building on the ASYNC paper.

 ## Files in this directory

 * `Monad.v`: Formalization of monads, not specific to flow equivalence.
 * `Base.v`: Some preliminary definitions and tactics, not specific to flow equivalence.
+* `MarkedGraph.v`: Definition of marked graphs (a kind of Petri net)
-* `FlowEquivalence.v`: Definitions of synchronous and asynchronous execution of circuits, marked graphs, and flow equivalence.
+* `Circuit.v`: Definitions of synchronous and asynchronous execution of circuits, and flow equivalence.
 * `RiseDecoupled.v`: Proof that the rise decoupled protocol satisfies flow equivalence.
 * `FallDecoupled.v`: Proof that the fall decoupled protocol satisfies flow equivalence.
 * `Desynchronization.v`: Counterexample to Cortadella et al's proof tha the desynchronization protocol satisfies flow equivalence.
+* `StateSpace.v`: Formalization of state spaces, used to model the behavior of asynchronous controllers.
+* `Click.v`: Implementation of Click controllers as state spaces.

 ## Building the project and documentation